OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Cydia is an alternative app store developed by Jay Freeman (aka "saurik") for jailbroken devices.
 It provides a graphical user interface and a version of the Advanced Packaging Tool (APT).
 You can easily access many "unsanctioned" app packages through Cydia.
 Most jailbreaks install Cydia automatically.

-Since iOS 11 jailbreaks are introducing [Sileo](https://cydia-app.com/sileo/ "Sileo"), which is a new jailbreak app store for iOS devices.
+Since iOS 11 jailbreaks are introducing [Sileo](https://cydia-app.com/sileo/ "Sileo"), which is a new jailbreak app-store for iOS devices.
 The jailbreak [Chimera](https://chimera.sh/ "Chimera") for iOS 12 is also relying on Sileo as a package manager.

 Developing a jailbreak for a given version of iOS is not easy.
 As a security tester, you'll most likely want to use publicly available jailbreak tools.
 Still, we recommend studying the techniques that have been used to jailbreak various versions of iOS-you'll encounter many interesting exploits and learn a lot about OS internals.
 For example, Pangu9 for iOS 9.x [exploited at least five vulnerabilities](https://www.theiphonewiki.com/wiki/Jailbreak_Exploits "Jailbreak Exploits"), including a use-after-free kernel bug (CVE-2015-6794) and an arbitrary file system access vulnerability in the Photos app (CVE-2015-7037).